 If we have already submitted an application for you, you may call us toll-free at 877-557-0521 to leave a voicemail with any questions you may have about your application or payment card.
 Please note that individuals will not be able to submit a new application for relief funds by calling this number.

 If we need to speak with you about your case, CRLAF will only call you from 916-619-8355.
 Please be careful of scams or anyone calling from a different number claiming to be CRLAF.

 Who is distributing DRAI payments and how can I apply?

-Will the information and documentation I provide to CRLAF be confidential?
+Is the information and documentation I provided to CRLAF confidential?

 Yes.
 All information and documentation provided will be kept confidential and secure.
 The information you provide to CRLAF will only be used to confirm your eligibility and provide the assistance to you.
 We will provide general demographic information (e.g. age, gender, preferred language, etc.) to the State of California about applicants, but none of your personal information (e.g. name, address, etc.) will be given to or accessible by any government agency.

 What documentation will I need to provide to demonstrate my eligibility?

 Applicants must provide information and documentation to verify their identity, home or mailing address, and to show they have been impacted by COVID-19.